Skechers

-Skechers USA, Inc. is an American multinational footwear company.
-Headquartered in Manhattan Beach, California, it was founded in 1992 and is the third largest footwear brand in the United States.
+Skechers U.S.A., Inc. is an American multinational footwear and apparel company.
+Founded in 1992, it is headquartered in Manhattan Beach, California and is the third largest footwear brand in the world.

 History

 Skechers was founded in 1992 by Robert Greenberg, who had previously founded LA Gear in 1983 (he stepped down as CEO of that company the same year he founded Skechers).

 Greenberg sought to focus on men's street shoes; Skechers' early products were utility-style boots popular in grunge fashion.
-The company quickly expanded to include women and children, with casual and athletic styles, and went public in 1999.
-In 2011, Skechers launched its performance line for athletes and signed Meb Keflezighi as a spokesman.
+The firm quickly expanded to include women and children, with casual and athletic styles, and went public in 1999.

+In 2011, it launched its performance sportswear line for athletes and signed Meb Keflezighi as a spokesman.

-Skechers is the third largest footwear brand in the United States by revenue.
+Skechers is the third largest footwear brand in the world by sales.
 In January 2019, the company started an expansion of its corporate headquarters to double its office, design and showroom space in the South Bay.
+In 2023, Skechers had its debut on the Fortune 500.

 Litigation

-In 2012, Skechers agreed to settle a class action lawsuit for $40 million based on a U.S. Federal Trade Commission complaint that it had misled customers with its Shape-Ups ads.
-In 2019, Nike filed a patent infringement lawsuit against Skechers because, according to Nike, Skechers had infringed on the design of their VaporMax and Air Max 270 sneakers.
+In 2012, Skechers agreed to settle a class action lawsuit for $40 million based on a U.S. Federal Trade Commission complaint that it had misled customers with its Shape-Ups rocker bottom shoe advertisements.

+In 2015, Adidas filed a trademark infringement lawsuit against Skechers.
+Among the numerous infringements was the Skechers Onix, which was allegedly a copy of the Adidas Stan Smith.
+The parties reached a confidential settlement on May 30, 2018.

+In 2019, Nike filed a patent infringement lawsuit against Skechers because, according to Nike, Skechers had infringed on the design of its VaporMax and Air Max 270 sneakers.

 Forced labor investigation

 In 2021, French prosecutors launched an investigation into whether Skechers and other brands had concealed or profited from forced Uyghur labor.
+A December 2023 report by Sheffield Hallam University again found connections to forced Uyghur labor.
 Skechers has found no evidence of forced labor taking place.
+In September 2024, Skechers opened a store in Ürümqi, Xinjiang amid criticism from the Worker Rights Consortium.

+Privatization

+On May 5, 2025, Skechers announced that it would be acquired by private equity firm 3G Capital.
+Following the closure of the transaction within the third quarter of that year, pending regulatory approval, Skechers would delist from the New York Stock Exchange and become a privately held company.
+The acquisition was finalized in September 2025.